MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 where $\ell=10$.
-(Recall that $\bbI(\cdot)$ denotes the indicator function of a set.)
-These densities were chosen to illustrate (a) a multi-modal distribution; and (b) a density with strong frequency dependence.
-These one dimensional problems are sufficient to expose the advantages of the function spaces samplers pCN and RTM-pCN over MwG.
+[Recall that $\bbI(\cdot)$ denotes the indicator function of a set.]
+This density corresponds approximately to a situation where there is a $50/50$ chance of being in one of the two Gaussians.
+This one-dimensional multi-modal density is sufficient to expose the advantages of the function spaces samplers pCN and RTM-pCN over MwG.